leafac/leafac.com/prose/email-migration/index.md

 **Pre-requisites**: Familiarity with the command-line.
 </aside>

 We switch email clients from time to time, and when we do, we need to migrate the local email history from one application to the other.
 This may seem easy, because email clients generally include migration assistants and store emails in standard formats, for example, `.eml` and `.mbox`.
-But recently I was migrating from [Thunderbird](https://www.mozilla.org/en-US/thunderbird/) to [Apple Mail](https://support.apple.com/mail) and these tools failed: they lost emails, concatenated all emails together, or created a new mailbox for each email.
+But recently I was migrating from [Thunderbird](https://www.mozilla.org/en-US/thunderbird/) to [Apple Mail](https://support.apple.com/mail) and these tools failed: they either lost emails, or concatenated all emails together, or created a new mailbox for each email.

-Email migration is a ridiculous problem, and we introduce the ultimate solution: setting up a local email server.
+Email migration should be easy, yet I suffered from all these ridiculous problems, so I developed the ultimate solution: setting up a local email server.
 An email server is the common denominator between otherwise incompatible email clients, but common email servers (for example, [iCloud](https://www.icloud.com) and [Gmail](https://www.google.com/gmail/)) are impractical for email migration.
-While simpler to use, these email servers would require us to upload our whole local email history only to re-download it in a new email client.
+While simpler to use, these email servers would require uploading the whole local email history only to re-download it in a new email client.
 With a local email server we accelerate an email migration that could take days to a few hours.

 <figure markdown="1">
 {% include_relative migration.svg %}
 <figcaption markdown="1">
 **Left**: Migrating the local email history using the migration assistant fails.
 **Center**: Migrating using common email servers (for example, iCloud and Gmail) succeeds, but is impractical.
-**Right**: Our solution, migrating using a local email server (Dovecot), works best.
+**Right**: Our solution, using a local email server (Dovecot), works best.
 </figcaption>
 </figure>